SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     >![](images/HDI-Schemas_DT.png)

-    TODO Volker ... the #OO schema is not shown above.
+    TODO Volker ... in the above screenshot's which schema is the #OO?

     TODO Volker ... at some point another service key is created for the HDI container.
 What triggers that?
 Seems to be when the HDI container is added to DBX.
 Why do two sets of service keys get created?

     The SAP HANA database explorer is able to look up the service key and use the information contained in the service key to connect and browse the HDI container.

-    An HDI container is construct can also be described as a glorified set of schemas.
+    An HDI container construct can also be described as a glorified set of schemas.

     TODO Volker, the sreenshot below does not seem to correspond to the previous screenshots.